George Sand: Gender presentation

-Gender appears to be likewise ambiguous in Sand's own perspective.
-Sometimes when writing first person memoirs or essays (including letters and journals), Sand's language "speaks to modern explorations of gender ambiguity" in the consistent use of a first-person "male persona" used to describe Sand's own experiences and identity in masculine terms.
+Similarly, gender appears to be ambiguous in Sand's own perspective.
+When writing first-person memoirs or essays (including letters and journals), Sand's language sometimes "speaks to modern explorations of gender ambiguity" in the consistent use of a first-person "male persona" used to describe Sand's own experiences and identity in masculine terms.
 However, when writing an autobiography of the author's youth, the person described is a girl/woman whose descriptions aligns with her legal designation as "la demoiselle Aurora."

 Sand's friends and peers likewise alternate between using masculine or female adjectives and pronouns depending on the situation.
 For instance, in reviewing the collected letters of Sand's lover Chopin, one finds her consistently addressed as either "Mme Sand" or more familiarly as "George".
 Either way, she is referred to with feminine pronouns, and positioned as the "Lady of the House" when referring to their domestic life together.
 However, when speaking of Sand as a public rather than a private figure, even those who clearly knew (or even referenced) the writer's sex also tended to apply masculine terms when speaking of their role as an author.
 For instance Jules Janin describes Sand as the king of novelists (ie: "le roi des romanciers modernes") rather than as the queen.
 Likewise, Flaubert refers to Sand as being a dear master of their shared art (ie: "Chère Maitre"), using a masculine title to denote the masculine professional role, but a grammatically feminine adjective that acknowledges their legal or grammatical sex.